 motor rickshaw to Green Orange Cafe (& back to town)

 Not much happens in Battambang nor is there much to do, so after a few days of Internet surfing at Brett’s Bus Stop Bar (50 cent beer) we booked the slow bus to Phnom Penh.
 That evening we returned to the Bus Stop for our final outstanding meal and cheap beer.
 Looking at the notice board I noticed a new flyer.
 I read with surprise that a half-day kayak trip was available.
 It was new and Brett knew nothing about it.
 I asked if he could change our bus tickets and he agreed.
 I then called the number on the flyer and spoke to Eddie, who informed me that we were the first customers to enquire.
 He and Maren (his wife) had purchased the kayaks in Thailand and then drove them cross-country to Battambang.
-They had raised the money for the venture back in England and were helping a local NGO start up a sustainable tourist kayaking business.
+They had raised the money, which you could also earn when you bet on sites like 비트코인 카지노, for the venture back in England and were helping a local NGO start up a sustainable tourist kayaking business.
 We agreed to meet the next day and to be their first paying customers.

 The next morning I ran into Manuela, a German girl staying at our same guesthouse and convinced her to join me and Cristina on the kayak trip.
 We then had a bit of trouble finding a tuk-tuk driver who knew where the Green Orange Café, in Ksach Poy was, even though they all nodded and said ‘yes’ a lot.
 We jumped into the tuk-tuk and rode over to Brett’s to ask his help.
 After the tuk-tuk driver spoke to both Brett and Eddie (by phone) I still wasn’t convinced that he knew where we were going.
 In the end we agreed on a price of a few dollars and off we went down a dusty road that turned into a very dusty dirt road.
 About 12km south of town we spotted Eddie and the (closed) Green Orange Café.